jeffu231/AmateurRadioServices/README.md

 ## Docker Compose

-The compose file requires a local .env file to provide the credential for QRZ, and aprs.fi api.
+The compose file utilizes traefik for managing routes.
+Remove those sections if not needed.
+It also requires a local .env file to provide the credential for QRZ, aprs.fi, and the hostname that the container is hosted in for the traefik route.

 Ex.

 QrzUsername=Bob
 QrzPassword=1234
 AprsApiKey=xyz
+HOSTNAME=myhost.com